Quasi-hyperbolic planes in relatively hyperbolic groups: Introduction

 The model for the boundary that we use is due to Bowditch, who builds a model space $X(G, \cP)$ by gluing horoballs into a Cayley graph for $G$, and setting $\bdry(G, \cP) = \bdry X(G, \cP)$ \cite{Bow-99-rel-hyp} (see also \cite{Gro-Man-08-dehn-rel-hyp}).

 We fix a choice of $X(G, \cP)$ and, for suitable conditions on the peripheral subgroups, we show that the boundary $\bdry(G, \cP)$ has good geometric properties.
 For example, using work of Dahmani and Yaman, such boundaries will be doubling if and only if the peripheral subgroups are virtually nilpotent.
-We establish linear connectedness when the peripheral subgroups are one ended.
-(See Section~\ref{sec-boundaries} for precise statements.)
+We establish linear connectedness when the peripheral subgroups are one-ended and there are no peripheral splittings.
+(See Sections~\ref{sec-boundaries} and \ref{sec-lin-conn} for precise statements.)

 At this point, by Tukia's theorem, we can find quasi-isometrically embedded copies of $\HH^2$ in $X(G, \cP)$, but these can stray far away from $G$ into horoballs in $X(G, \cP)$.
-To prove our theorem we must ensure that this does not occur, and we do so by building a quasi-arc in the boundary that suitably avoids the parabolic points.
-This requires both additional geometric properties of the boundary (see Section~\ref{sec-avoiding}) and the following generalisation of Tukia's theorem which builds quasi-arcs that avoid certain kinds of obstacles.
-(For definitions, see Section~\ref{sec-qarcs-that-avoid}.) \begin{varthm}[Theorem \ref{thm-modified-qarc}.]
-Let $(Z, \rho)$ be a compact, $N$-doubling and $L$-linearly connected metric space.
-Suppose $\cV$ is a collection of compact subsets of $Z$ with scale function $D:\cV \ra (0, \infty)$.
+To find copies of $\HH^2$ actually in $G$ itself we must prevent this by building a quasi-arc in the boundary that in a suitable sense stays relatively far away from the parabolic points.